 Inspiring an interest in STEM learning from a young age and presenting girls with strong female role models are therefore key if we want to address the STEM skills gap.
 We also need to educate parents as they are the gatekeepers to toys and books which, from an early age, direct girls’ and boys’ interests and nurture stereotypes.

 Our children’s book publishing company, QuestFriendz, was born shortly after the birth of our twin daughters when we realised more than ever that young children need to see STEM as something for them regardless of gender, ethnicity or abilities.
 We believe that children become better equipped to face a fast-paced and evolving world when problem-solving skills and learning to fail are introduced from a young age.
 Young children are naturally curious, and this magical state helps to accelerate learning, particularly in the area of STEM.

-Our new interactive children’s book series is being created as we speak, and we really hope it encourages more girls to pursue STEM subjects.
-Think PJ Masks meets The Magic Faraway Tree with a questing, STEAM-learning twist and a strong science-loving heroine, for 4-8year-olds!
+Our new interactive SuperQuesters children’s book series is launching 3 May, and we really hope it encourages more girls to pursue STEM subjects.
+Think Ada Twist, Scientist meets PJ Masks with a questing, STEM learning twist for 4-8 year olds!

 To further spark children’s imagination and curiosity about the world they live in, we’ve also developed some educational ‘quests’ – simple challenges that enable young children to find solutions by activating their problem solving, critical thinking, collaboration and creative skills.
 Check these fun, free activities out here: https://bit.ly/STEMQuestsForKids

 Super problem-solvers and curious creators will love the brand new SuperQuesters series, which inspires a love of STEM learning through interactive play and stories.
 SuperQuesters: The Case of the Stolen Sun is out on 3 May, Pre-order, published by new children’s publisher, QuestFriendz.